MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 - Every 24 hours.

 >[!NOTE]
 >When the client downloads the policy, be prepared to wait a few minutes before it's fully operational.
-The actual time will vary, according to factors such as the size and complexity of the policy configuration, and the network connectivity.
-If the resulting action of labels do not match your latest changes, allow up to 15 minutes and then try again.
+The actual time varies, according to factors such as the size and complexity of the policy configuration, and the network connectivity.
+If the resulting action of your labels does not match your latest changes, allow up to 15 minutes and then try again.

 ### Configuring your organization's policy